What is LEAP and what is the LEAP Community Award?

 Deadlines for Applying

 The LEAP award is a rolling programme which means there are no deadlines and you can apply at any time.
-Funding is currently available until December 2020.
-The panel will meet once every quarter, please see dates below for the cut off which determines which of the four panels your application will be reviewed in.
+Funding is currently available until December 2020 with the programme coming to an end at the end of April 2021..
+The panel will meet once every quarter to review applications.

 After the cut-off date, it will take us around two weeks to get back to you on the panel decision.